AP appoints Matt Chandler as news director for Latin America

 The appointment was announced Friday by Ian Phillips, AP’s deputy managing editor and vice president for international news.

-Based at AP’s Latin America headquarters in Mexico City, Chandler will oversee more than 100 journalists and editors in text, photos and video in the region.
-He will also be responsible for AP’s Spanish-language text service.
+Based at AP’s Latin America headquarters in Mexico City, Chandler will oversee more than 100 journalists and editors in text, photos and video in a region stretching from the U.S.-Mexico border to Chile’s Tierra del Fuego.
+He will also be responsible for AP’s Spanish-language text service, with correspondents throughout Latin America, as well as in the United States, and a team of video producers based in Washington.

+“Matt’s native format is video - and his expertise in that field will be critical in a very important market for AP,” said Phillips.
+“But he brings a sophisticated understanding of all aspects of storytelling - and has strong leadership skills.
+We’re very excited about the impact he and his team will have.”

-Chandler, 45, joined the AP as an executive producer in 2016.
-He had worked previously as a senior editor for international news companies including the BBC, Al Jazeera and Sky News.
+Chandler, 45, joined AP as an executive producer in 2016, driving live coverage and the wider global video report.
+Previously, he had worked as a senior editor for international news companies including the BBC, Al Jazeera and Sky News.

+After spending the first 10 years of his career covering international affairs in Europe, the Middle East and Asia, Chandler spent the next decade managing teams and producing content throughout the Americas with a focus on stories such as organized crime and immigration in Mexico, El Salvador and Honduras.
+A report from his multiformat series, “Mexico in the Crossfire,” which explored the drug trade stretching from Colombia up to the United States, won a major award at the Monte-Carlo Television Festival.

+“Matt will lead an AP staff across Latin America celebrated for its aggressive, fast-moving and innovative approach to news coverage,” said Sally Buzbee, AP’s executive editor and senior vice president.
+“His collaborative style and strong news instincts make him the ideal person to help our journalists dominate on some of the world’s most challenging and important stories, from the immigration crisis at the U.S. border to the continuing standoff in Venezuela.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.